 The BFCC-QIO notifies the facility and Medica of an appeal and:

 To appeal an adverse decision (a decision to deny authorization of a service or procedure because the service is determined not to be medically necessary or appropriate), on behalf of a member, you must submit a formal letter outlining the issues and submit supporting documentation.
-The denial letter you received provides you with the filing deadlines and the address to submit the appeal.
+The denial letter you received provides you with filing deadlines and the address to submit the appeal.
 Medicare guidance allows the servicing care provider to submit an appeal on behalf of the member.

 When we make the final decision, we notify you via mail.
 If the decision is to overturn the original determination, we will authorize the service.
 If the decision is to uphold the original denial determination, there will be no further action for you to undertake.

-The 2018 Medica benefit summaries are available on medicaplans.com > Plans and Services.
+For information on benefit plans, visit medicaplans.com > Plans and Services.